zirman/suspenders-js/README.md

 Why choose Suspenders.js over JavaScript Promises?
 Promises are good when your async process is simple, short running and will never need to be canceled.
 With Suspenders.js, your async processes can run for as long as required and then be canceled when they are no longer needed.
-Structured concurrency provides a simpler sytnax that is similar to async/await, but also has advanced features for longer running groups of processes that are coordinated together.
+Structured concurrency provides a simpler syntax that is similar to async/await, but also has advanced features for longer running groups of processes that are coordinated together.

 Why choose Suspenders.js over async/await?
 Async await doesn't have methods for canceling running